-The purpose of this TechNote is to discuss active topology management in the OpenFlows products, for controlling which elements are enabled (present) in a particular scenario.
-Additional information on active topology management can be found by searching the Help documentation for active topology.
+The purpose of this article is to explain active topology management in the OpenFlows products, for controlling which elements are enabled (present) in a particular scenario.
+Additional information on active topology management can be found by searching the Help documentation.

 See bottom of article for a video demonstration.

 In the analysis of the water or wastewater system, it may be helpful to assess future (or past) configurations of the system.
 This can include not only a change in data at a node, but also may include additional nodes and pipes that do not currently exist in the current system.
 For this reason, you may need to add elements to the existing model.
 However, when this is done the new elements are present in each scenario, even those that should depict only the existing elements.
 This is when you would use Active Topology management.

 Due to the way that the data is stored in the database file, it is not possible to physically add or remove elements from one scenario with affecting all of them.
 Active Topology management enables you to create alternatives in which specific elements are present or not present.
 When the elements are inactive, they are not included in the network hydraulic calculations.
 Inactive elements are also not evaluated when displaying results, such as contour plots and profiles.

 The active or inactive status of an element is stored in the Active Topology Alternative.
 To open the Alternatives manager in CONNECT Edition, browse to the Home tab and choose Alternatives.